Anand-Ambastha/Purchasing-Power-Parity-Calculator/theory.md

 - `script.js`: Contains the logic to calculate PPP based on user input.
 - `style.css`: Basic styling for the web interface.
 - `README.md`: for the directions for using Website!
-- `theory.md` : thta you are reading right now
+- `theory.md` : That you are reading right now

 ---